 Indeed Cicero, the Roman orator writer and statesman, frequently visited the area and spoke of Atina as being a prosperous country town.

 Virgil described Atina as being “potens“, meaning strong and powerful.
-He also wrote: “Atina mother of many illustrious, so much so that no city in Italy can said to be richer” relating to the presence of numerous high-ranking figures.
+He also wrote: “Atina mother of many illustrious, so much so that no city in Italy can said to be richer” relating to the presence of numerous high-ranking figures and families.

 Atina was the birthplace of Lucius Munatius Plancus, (c.
 87 BC – c.
 15 BC) a renowned Roman commander and politician.
 He founded two Roman colonies, that of Lyon in France (Lugdunum) and Basel in Switzerland (Augusta Raurica).
 There is a street named after him in Atina, Via Planca.
 His mausoleum can be found on Monte Orlando in the seaside town of Gaeta in the province of Latina.